NodeSecure/js-x-ray/docs/parsing-error.md

 ## Introduction

-Parsing Error is throw when the library [meriyah](https://github.com/meriyah/meriyah) fail to parse the javascript source code into an AST.
+<kbd>parsing-error</kbd> warning is throw when the library [meriyah](https://github.com/meriyah/meriyah) **fail to parse** the javascript source code into an AST.
 But it can also happen when the AST analysis fails because we don't manage a case properly.

+> [!IMPORTANT]
-> **Note** If you are in the second case, please open an issue [here](https://github.com/NodeSecure/js-x-ray/issues)
+> If you are in the second case, please open an issue [here](https://github.com/NodeSecure/js-x-ray/issues)

 ## Example